 How to get paid

-As you’re starting a business and acuiring new clients, you’ll want to make sure you remain organized and get paid on time.
+As you’re starting a business and acquiring new clients, you’ll want to make sure you remain organized and get paid on time.
 Writing a contract is a great way to create a shared understanding and set expectations for clients early on.
 With a contract, you can provide a framework for the scope of work, disclose payment information, and minimize disputes along the way.
-Square has free contract templates that allow you to easily create a custom contract that matches your business needs.
+Square has contract templates that allow you to easily create a custom contract that matches your business needs.